bpamos/tf-aws-redis-enterprise-cluster/README.md

     # If it tells you the path needs to be updated, update it
     echo $PATH
     export PATH=$PATH:/path/to/directory
+    # example: export PATH=$PATH:/Users/username/Library/Python/3.8/bin
+    # (*make sure you choose the correct python version you are using*)
     # you can check if its in the path of your directory by typing "ansible-playbook" and seeing if the command exists
     ```